MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-pad-configuration.md

 - User has an enabled Teams Phone ("MCOEV") license
 - User has Microsoft Calling Plan, Operator Connect, or is enabled for Direct Routing
 - User has Enterprise Voice enabled
-- User is homed online and not in Skype for Business on premises
+- User is homed online and not in Skype for Business on-premises
 - User has Teams Calling Policy enabled

 > [!NOTE]
-> If Shared Calling is available in your tenant and you have users who are homed online and enabled for Enterprise Voice, the dial pad shows in Teams for those users.
+> If Shared Calling is available in your tenant and you've users who are homed online and enabled for Enterprise Voice, the dial pad shows in Teams for those users.
 For more information, see [Plan for Shared Calling](shared-calling-plan.md).

 The following sections describe how to use PowerShell to check the criteria.
 In most cases, you need to look at various properties in the output of the [Get-CsOnlineUser](/powershell/module/teams/get-csonlineuser) cmdlet.
 Examples assume $user is either the UPN (UserPrincipalName) or SIP address of the user.